Dp-finite and Noetherian NIP integral domains: NIP Noetherian rings

 a contradiction. \end{proof} \begin{lemma} Let $R$ be a semilocal Noetherian ring with $\dim(R) \le 1$.
-Then $\br(R)$ is finite. \end{lemma} \begin{proof} Let $\pp_1, \ldots, \pp_n$ denote the finitely many minimal prime ideals of $R$.
+Then $\br(R)$ is finite. \end{lemma} \begin{proof} Recall that Noetherian rings have only finitely many minimal prime ideals \cite[Section~3.1]{eisenbud}.
+Let $\pp_1, \ldots, \pp_n$ denote the finitely many minimal prime ideals of $R$.
 By Lemma~\ref{noether-mess}, the ring $R/\pp_i$ has finite breadth.
 By Fact~\ref{additive}, it follows that any finitely-generated $R/\pp_i$-module has finite breadth as an $R/\pp_i$-module, or equivalently, as an $R$-module.